 In 1943, the Youngs left Ladder valley for Drumheller and stayed until 1951.
 They then returned to their farm in Ladder Valley.
 Mrs Young is still living on this land as well as her son Leonard, his wife Kate and their six children.

 Andrew and Ksenia Yur.

-Fred Yurach came to Big river in 1912 from the Ukraine.
+Fred Yurach came to Big River in 1912 from Ukraine.
 He married Margaret Smytanick in 1914, they had four children; two daughters and two sons, Ann, Nick, Bill, Eva.

 Emil and Alexandra Zinovich.